Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_05/step_05.md

 # Performance

-The Performance Page is a part of the application.
-It allows users to compare the performance metrics (Root Mean Squared Error and Mean Absolute Error) of different scenarios.
+The Performance Page is a section of the application that permits users to compare the performance metrics, including Root Mean Squared Error and Mean Absolute Error, across various scenarios.
-The page displays a table and two bar charts for comparing the metrics between baseline and machine learning predictions.
+The page displays a table and two bar charts for comparing these metrics between baseline and machine learning predictions.

 ![Performance Page](result.png){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }"